jdhao/nvim-config/docs/README.md

 pip install -U pynvim
 ```

-## pyls
+## python-lsp-server

-[Pyls](https://github.com/palantir/python-language-server) is a Python Language
+[python-lsp-server](https://github.com/python-lsp/python-lsp-server) is the community-fork of pyls, and it is a Python Language Server for completion,
-Server for completion, linting, go to definition, etc.
+linting, go to definition, etc.

 ```
-pip install "python-language-server[all]" pyls-isort pyls-mypy
+pip install 'python-lsp-server[all]' pylsp-mypy pyls-isort
 ```

 ## Git